nmsoikat/useful-git-command/git-commit.md

+`git commit` => It will open interactive shell to type commit message.

 `git commit -am "Add all and commit"` => not work for untracked(new file) file.
 `git commit -m "Not a correct commit message"`
 `git commit --amend -m "Correct the commit message"`